foselab/CRISP/README.md

+# Safety Analysis of Over-the-air Updates for CPS: An Approach for test case prioritizazion and Selection

-This repository contains the necessary files to replicate the analysis exposed in the papaer *Safety Analysis of Over-the-air Updates for CPS: An Approach for test case prioritizazion and Selection.*
+This repository contains the necessary files to replicate the analysis exposed in the papaer *Safety Analysis of Over-the-air Updates for CPS: An Approach for test case prioritizazion and Selection*.

-### Repository folders
+### Repository Structure

-this repository contains 4 folders:
+This repository contains 4 folders:

-* LaneFollowingControlWithSensorFusionAndLaneDetectionExample: it contains the simulink model used to test the ACC controller
+* LaneFollowingControlWithSensorFusionAndLaneDetectionACC: it contains the simulink model used to test the ACC controller
-* tesi LKA: it contains the simulink model used to test the LKA controller
+* LaneFollowingControlWithSensorFusionAndLaneDetectionLKA: it contains the simulink model used to test the LKA controller
 * RQ1 - statistical tests
 * RQ2 - failure analisys